Azure/APIManagement-Authorizations/01-how-to-apis/Readme.md

 ![p-auth-run.png](p-auth-run.png)

-This will send all requests in the folder and create
+This will send all requests in the folder and create:
     - authorization provider
     - authorization
     - access policy for managed system identity